BasilCMartin/Periodic-Tables-a-Restaurant-Reservation-System/README.md

 ### Each reservation is editable
 ![Edit Reservation](/Screen%20Shot%202022-09-19%20at%204.17.51%20PM.png "Edit Reservation")
 ### Test Cases
-1.`npm test` runs all tests
+1.  `npm test` runs all tests
-2.`npm run test:backend` runs all backend tests
+2.  `npm run test:backend` runs all backend tests
-3.`npm run test:frontend` runs all frontend tests 4.`npm run test:e2e` runs end to end tests
+3.  `npm run test:frontend` runs all frontend tests
+4.  `npm run test:e2e` runs end to end tests
-5.a number parameter 1-8 can also be provided (as in, `npm run test:1:backend`) to run a specfic set of tests 6.specifics on tests can be found within the test files
+5.  a number parameter 1-8 can also be provided (as in, `npm run test:1:backend`) to run a specfic set of tests
+6.  specifics on tests can be found within the test files

 This app was made with React.js, Postgresql, Express, and Node.